Hedge Cutting Seasalter

 The cutting of a hedge, when it's completed properly, helps to keep it healthy and strong by both reinvigorating the root system and inducing new growth.
 It makes a hedge denser and better able to resist disease and attacks by pests, so that you will be able to enjoy it for many years to come.
 A healthy, strong hedge looks more attractive and serves its proper function in your garden ie form an effective dividing line between your garden and your neighbours, provide much needed shelter from bad weather and give you increased privacy.

-A hedge can soon become straggly and top heavy when it is not effectively cared for, and can develop ugly gaps and a lack of foliage and growth, especially at the base.
-Regular trimming will keep your hedges compact and encourage fresh shoots to fill up those unwelcome gaps.
+A hedge can pretty quickly become top heavy and patchy when it isn't correctly cared for, with ugly gaps and a general lack of foliage and growth, in particular on the bottom half.
+Routine trimming will keep your hedges compact and encourage new shoots to fill up any unwanted gaps.

 Hedge Trimming in the Seasalter Area